 Boulder County is one of the fastest growing areas of Colorado and area stakeholders have long advocated for improved transit to accommodate new residents and businesses.
 In 2014, RTD completed the Northwest Area Mobility Study (NAMS), which focused on developing consensus among RTD, CDOT, and northwest area stakeholders on cost-effective, immediate-term mobility improvements that address growing travel demand and improve mobility in the northwest region.
 NAMS identified the CO 119 corridor from Boulder to Longmont as a top candidate for prioritized transit service.

 In 2017 RTD commissioned the SH 119 Multi-Modal Planning and Environmental Linkages (PEL) Study to implement the NAMS recommendation of optimizing regional connectivity and mobility between and within Boulder and Longmont by providing improvements that result in faster and more reliable transit travel.
-Whereas NAMS recommended a single Bus Rapid Transit (BRT) route for the corridor, the PEL process determined that mobility improvements should encompass a multimodal corridor vision.
+Whereas NAMS recommended a single Bus Rapid Transit route for the corridor, the PEL Study process determined that mobility improvements should encompass a multimodal corridor vision.
 To implement this vision, the PEL Study identified numerous project elements, including a commuter bikeway and first and final mile connectivity, which are currently being advanced as separate projects by corridor stakeholders.

 In reviewing the PEL Study, the Federal Highway Administration and Federal Transit Administration determined that a detailed traffic analysis is necessary before design could begin on the safety and highway capacity management improvements associated with the CO 119 Safety and Mobility Project.
-To meet this requirement, the Colorado High Performance Traffic Enterprise (HPTE) commissioned the Traffic Alternatives Study to identify the transit priority improvements that best advance the PEL’s and project’s goalsgoals of the PEL Study.
+To meet this requirement, the Colorado High Performance Traffic Enterprise (HPTE) commissioned the Traffic Alternatives Study.

 Traffic Alternatives Study